 - Physical therapy programs: this can teach proper body mechanics, but cannot heal or regrow discs.

 - Low impact exercise: do this without bending forward or twisting; helps disc osmosis by nourishment through gentle “up-down”force.

 Conservative treatment options that have been proven to heal annular tears:

-- The Discseel® Procedure: using purified natural fibrin, approved by the FDA to seal and regenerate tissue.
+- The Discseel® Procedure: using purified natural Fibrin, approved by the FDA but used off-label in this procedure.
 Fibrin is injected into disc tears, typically taking less than an hour, and patients may be up and walking within 24 hours.
 The disc will continue to heal over 3-12 months as you increase your activity.
 In comparison, surgery cannot heal discs and none are truly minimally invasive.